Are you anxious about the writing process? Having trouble advancing your project? We are here to help you!

 Workshops & Events

-Prepare for your academic writing projects by attending our interactive online crash course 'Writing a Paper or Thesis' where we explain how to proceed:
+Prepare for your academic writing projects by attending our interactive online crash course 'Writing a Paper or Thesis' where we explain how to:

-(The next set of course dates is scheduled for autumn 2021.)
+(The next set of course dates is scheduled for spring 2022.)

 You are welcome to attend without a concrete project in mind.
 Prior registration is not necessary.
 Participation is voluntary and free.

-Please log into course meetings ahead of time and check your audio, microphone and video devices.
+Please log into course meetings ahead of time using your full name and check your audio, microphone and video devices.

 Resources & Support